Home Page

 BGEN 361 - Principles of Business Law.
 3 Credits.

 Offered autumn and spring.
-Prereq., junior major or minor in business.
+Prereq., ACTG 201.
+Restricted to students with at least sophomore standing.
 This course examines law as it applies to business transactions.
-Topics include the nature and sources of law; courts and procedure; contracts, employment; Uniform Commercial Code; property; environmental; business organizations; tort liability; insurance; consumer and creditor protection; bankruptcy; criminal law; and agency law.
-Credit not allowed for more than one of BGEN 235, BGEN 361 and BADM 257.
+Topics include the nature and sources of law, courts and procedure, contracts, employment, the Uniform Commercial Code, property, environmental law, business organizations, tort liability, insurance, consumer and creditor protection, bankruptcy, criminal law, and agency law.

 BGEN 391 - Special Topics.
 1-6 Credits.